PauVal99/The-Goonies/README.md

 # The Goonies

-The Goonies is a recreation of [The Goonies](https://www.youtube.com/watch?v=yhFCiZIcjgE) video game for MSX made in VJ at FIB.
+The Goonies is a recreation of [The Goonies](https://www.youtube.com/watch?v=yhFCiZIcjgE) video game for MSX made in VJ at FIB for educational purposes.
 It is made with OpenGL and C++.

 Made by:
  + Sergi Doce